-Summer is quickly approaching, which means many college students will be searching for opportunities to gain real-world job experience and earn extra spending money.
-Many students wonder whether a part-time job or internship is the way to go.
+As college students search for opportunities to gain real-world job experience and earn extra spending money, many may wonder whether a part-time job or internship is the way to go.

 Want to Boost Your Resume?
 Try an Unpaid Internship